volatiletech/sqlboiler/README.md

-      --add-soft-deletes           Enable soft deletion by updating deleted_at timestamp -c, --config string              Filename of config file to override default lookup -d, --debug                      Debug mode prints stack traces on error -h, --help                       help for sqlboiler
+      --add-soft-deletes           Enable soft deletion by updating deleted_at timestamp -c, --config string              Filename of config file to override default lookup -d, --debug                      Debug mode prints stack traces on error --extra-templates string     The additional templates directory, that does not override the bindata's template folders in sqlboiler
+  -h, --help                       help for sqlboiler
       --no-auto-timestamps         Disable automatic timestamps for created_at/updated_at
       --no-back-referencing        Disable back referencing in the loaded relationship structs